xChrisMo/sql_Deforestation_project/README.md

 The files for this project are broken into two major sections.
 1. Queries.sql: Full .sql notebook used for querying
-2. DeforestationExploration.pdf: PDF summary of exploration as required in project brief
+2. Deforestation Exploration.pdf: PDF summary of exploration as required in project brief

-The `Deforestation Exploration.pdf` has these major parts
+The Deforestation Exploration.pdf has these major headings to follow:

         |-- Global Situation
         |-- Regional Outlook